Resort

-A resort (North American English) is a self-contained commercial establishment that aims to provide most of a vacationer's needs.
-This includes food, drink, accommodation, sports, entertainment and shopping, on the premises.
+A resort (in North American English) is a self-contained commercial establishment that aims to provide most of a vacationer's needs on the premises.
+Services include food, drink, accommodation, sports, entertainment and shopping.
 A hotel is frequently a central feature of a resort and the term resort may be used for a hotel that provides an array of entertainment and recreational activities.

 Some resorts are also condominium complexes that offer timeshares or fractional ownership, in addition to wholly owned condominiums.
-A resort is not always a commercial establishment operated by a single company, but in the late 20th century, that sort of facility became more common.
+A resort is not always a commercial establishment operated by a single company, but in the late 20th century, this type became more common.

-In British English, "resort" means a town which people visit for holidays and day trips, typically containing hotels where holidaymakers stay.
-Examples of such towns include Blackpool and Brighton.
+In British English, "resort" means a town that people visit for holidays and day trips, typically containing hotels where holidaymakers stay.
+Blackpool and Brighton in the UK and Ayia Napa in Cyprus are examples.